It used to be that blogs looked like blogs and websites looked like websites. You could easily tell blogs and websites apart.

 (Search WordPress sites by categories and location)

-We hope that you have found the above the information in this tutorial useful.
+I hope you have found the above tutorial useful.